DR. RAYMOND WISE

 Nicole has had the pleasure of sharing the stage with Joe Hendricks, Alvin Slaughter and Shelly Berger and many other seasoned artists.
 Nicole was also on the inaugural television season of Canadian Idol, making it to the top 30.

-Nicole is currently Music Director at MCA and is happy to share with others her unique vantage point of being not only an experienced singer, but also a seasoned gospel music artist/instructor.
+Nicole has now opened her own music school called Nikki’s School of Music and is happy to share with others her unique vantage point of being not only an experienced singer, but also a seasoned gospel music artist/instructor.
+She also works at Humber College directing and teaching their Gospel choir ensemble!
 For over 20 years, Nicole has been using her gifts from the Lord on piano and voice to bless thousands.

 Joy Brown is a performer/arranger/producer/teacher/choir director.
 She has worked with well-known artists such as Mark Masri, Kevin Pauls, Hilario Duran, Shelly Berger, Michael Burgess, the Nathaniel Dett Chorale and the Juno-Award Winning Toronto Mass Choir.
 She has toured as a music director, bandleader, and piano soloist throughout Canada, the United States, Europe, Central America, and the West Indies.